mohit2708/python/Interview_question.md

 f.
 What is repr()?
 g.
 WAP to count from a string?
-h.
-Write methods for the list.
 i.
 List of zeros python without function or any method.
-j.
-What are deep copy and shallow copy?
-k.
-How to use deep copy?
 l.
 Count occurrence of each number in list.
 o.
 List_ = ['a', 'aa', 'aaa', 'ababa']. sort the list on the basis of length.
 p.
 Convert list element into string.